The radioactive incineration of cities

 The death toll from a nuclear attack against a large city today could be measured in the millions rather than the tens or hundreds of thousands.

-Scientists have modelled the catastrophic humanitarian consequences of nuclear strikes against various urban centres.
-In a city like Mumbai, India, with population densities in some areas of 100,000 people per square kilometre, a Hiroshima-sized bomb is estimated to cause up to 870,000 deaths in the first weeks.
+Scientists have modelled the catastrophic humanitarian consequences of nuclear strikes against various urban centers.
+In a city like Mumbai, India, with population densities in some areas of 100,000 people per square kilometer, a Hiroshima-sized bomb is estimated to cause up to 870,000 deaths in the first weeks.
 A 1-megaton bomb could promptly kill several million people, with the death toll rising over time.

 Full-scale nuclear war

 The effects of a war involving many nuclear explosions would be on a scale larger than anything previously experienced in human history.
 If 500 warheads were to hit major US and Russian cities, 100 million people would die in the first half an hour and tens of millions would be fatally injured.
 Huge swaths of both countries would be blanketed by radioactive fallout.
 Most Americans and Russians would die in the following months from radiation sickness and disease epidemics.